hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 * Run bowtie2 to obtain a SAM file
 * Convert the SAM file to a BAM file using samtools.

-Please refer to the corresponding code we discussed earlier in this lesson, to fill up the whole script. **NOTE: for this script, do not use the `2>` operator.** Instead of creating a log file, we will examine what happens to the standard out/error during a job submission.
+Please refer to the corresponding code we discussed earlier in this lesson, to fill up the whole script.
 Once you are done, submit the script as a job, using `sbatch ~/chipseq_workshop/scripts/alignment.sbatch` command.

+> _**NOTE: for this script, do not use the `2>` operator.**_ Instead of creating a log file, we will examine what happens to the standard out/error during a job submission.

 <details>
   <summary><b>Click here for solution</b></summary>